Pence calls Trump's attacks on Milley 'utterly inexcusable' at AP-Georgetown foreign policy forum

 Pence has also cast China as a major threat.
 In a speech at the Hudson Institute last month, he called the country "the greatest strategic and economic threat to the United States of America in the 21st Century" and said it was at risk of becoming an "evil empire."

 In response, he has said the U.S. should work to bolster Taiwan's defense capabilities to stave off any threat.
-He also wants to ban China from purchasing new U.S. farmland and has called to move high-tech manufacturing out of the country.
+He also wants to ban China from purchasing new U.S. farmland and has called to move high-tech manufacturing out of the country as well as a ban on the poplar TikTok app.

-More broadly, Pence has called to increase military spending by at least $1.2 trillion and called for new investments in naval shipbuilding.
-A staunch social conservative, he has also said he would end “woke military programs" at the Department of Defense.
+Asked if it was realistic to ask tens of millions of young people to stop using the program, Pence said, “I don’t know about realistic, but it’s the right idea."

 Pence's appearance comes as he has been struggling to build momentum in a GOP primary dominated by his former boss.
 Three months ahead of Iowa's kickoff caucuses, Pence continues to poll in single digits and was positioned at the far right side of the stage at the last GOP debate.